scalameta/munit/website/blog/2020-02-01-hello-world.md

 The Metals codebase has ~1.5k test cases, some which run against up to seven different Scala compiler versions.
-It's not ideal that some test cases fail non-deterministically but it's normal that it happens as the project evolves.
+It's not ideal that some test cases fail non-deterministically but it's normal that it happens as the project grows and we support more build tools, Scala versions and features.
 While there is no silver bullet for avoiding flaky test failures, having data about how frequently a test fails is at least a starting point to begin addressing the problem.

 Check out the
 [generating test reports guide](https://scalameta.org/munit/docs/reports.html) to learn how to configure your build to upload test reports to Google Cloud using the MUnit sbt plugin.
-The plugin is implemented as an sbt `testsListener` so it works in theory with any testing library (including ScalaTest, utest, ...) although it has so far only been tested against MUnit.
+The plugin is implemented as an sbt `TestsListener` so should work with any testing library (including ScalaTest, utest, ...) although it has so far only been tested against MUnit.

 ## Credits